barrawi/linux-sysadmin-labs/README.md

 - **Nginx Ingress**: External traffic routed through an Nginx Ingress controller on port 80 — no hardcoded NodePorts or manual Nginx configuration required.
 - **ConfigMap-driven Configuration**: Environment variables decoupled from the container image and injected at runtime — configuration changes without image rebuilds.
 - **Rolling Updates**: Kubernetes replaces pods one at a time during deployments — zero downtime updates out of the box.
+- **Observability**: Prometheus and Grafana deployed via Helm into a dedicated `monitoring` namespace.
+Real-time metrics scraping from all pods and Kubernetes components via kubelet/cAdvisor, visualized in Grafana dashboards.

 ---